OlssonF/FCRE-forecast-code/README.md

 4. Run `03_GenerateEnsembles.R` in the `workflows/ler_ms` to generate the two multi-model ensemble forecasts

+5. Run `04_ScoreForecasts.R` in the `workflows/ler_ms` to score the baseline and multi-model ensemble forecasts and calculate the shadowing time for all the forecasts

 # Instructions for reproducing using Docker

 1. Download and install Docker to your computer (https://www.docker.com)